FabLabGharbiya/fabzero/readme.md

 - You will not be able to find a solution immediately
 - image consists of small blocks called matrix
 - if i resize the image to smaller then try to revert it back again, that will destroy the image, it's better to make a new file
+- it is better to work on one thing only on the same time
 - It's better to document the machine condition and projects the created on it
 - Sharing economy : i will get benefig alot
 - Hidden file in linux startes with .